aridoza/foundational-java/java-basics/functions-lab/README.md

 - Write a function `findLongestWord` that takes an array of words and returns the length of the longest one.

-- Write a function `filterLongWords` that takes an array of words and a number `i` and returns the array of words longer than `i` characters long.
+- Write a function `filterLongWords` that takes an array of words and a number `i` and returns the word(s) in the array longer than `i` characters long.

 - Create a `Car` class with the following member variables: `mTopSpeed` and `mNumberOfDoors`.
 In that class, write a constructor method that assigns random values to the member variables.
-Also, write a method that prints out the line "Your car has the top speed of ___ mph, and for some reason has ____ doors."
+Also, write a method that prints out the line "Your car has a top speed of ___ mph, and for some reason has ____ doors."

 #### Starter Code